ocp-power-automation/ocs-upi-kvm/README.md

 value of "rhel-8.2-update-2-ppc64le-kvm.qcow2".
 This is the name of the file downloaded from the RedHat website.

+When preparing the bastion image above, the root password must be set to **123456**.

 ## Optional Environment Variables with Default Values

 - BASTION_IMAGE=${BASTION_IMAGE:="rhel-8.2-update-2-ppc64le-kvm.qcow2"}